Thermodynamics of relativistic quantum fields confined in cavities: Expressions for thermodynamical quantities in the perturbative regime

-where $\nu_k$ are the symplectic eigenvalues of the state $\boldsymbol{\sigma}$.
-It is known that, in a perturbative regime, the symplectic eigenvalues have the expression $\nu_k=1+\nu_k^{(2)}\,h^2+\mathcal{O}(h^3)$ and $\nu_k^{(2)}\geq0$, see \cite{Ahmadi:Bruschi:2014}.
-Therefore we have, to lowest order $\Delta S_S=\frac{1}{2}\sum_{k\in S}\nu_k^{(2)}\,h^2$.
-To illustrate the power of these techniques, we combine all the elements of this section to provide the final expression for the efficiency $\eta$ in the perturbative regime when all changes in (\ref{efficiency:two}), except for the change in entropy, occur to first order in $h$.
-We find \begin{widetext}
+We can now move on to the quantity of interest to this work.
+We combine all the elements of this section to provide the final expression for the efficiency $\eta$ in the perturbative regime when all changes in \eqref{efficiency:two}, except for the change in entropy, occur to first order in $h$.
+We find

-\end{widetext} Notice that one could add to (\ref{perturbative:efficiency:all:first:order}) all the second order contributions.
-This would produce a complicated formula which would not yield any practical or illustrative purposes.
-For this reason, we omit it here and compute second order contributions only when necessary.